markfinger/python-js-host/README.md

 POST: /function/hello_world?hash=bc4919c6adf7168088eaea06e27a5b23f0f9f9da
 ```

-This paramater enables you to cache a specific function's output by the data that was sent in.
+This url convention enables you to easily cache a specific function's output by the data that
+was sent in.

 Running the tests
 -----------------